rock3r/deep-clean/README.md

 ```
 -d --dry-run  Don't delete anything.
 Useful for testing.
 Implies --verbose.
--n --nuke     ⚠️  THIS IS DANGEROUS SHIT ⚠️  Super-deep clean, includes
+-n --nuke     ⚠️  THIS IS DANGEROUS SHIT ⚠️  Super-deep clean
-              Android build cache, global Gradle cache, etc. Nukes the
+              This includes clearing out global folders, including:
+               * the global Gradle cache
+               * the wrapper-downloaded Gradle distros
+               * the Gradle daemon data (logs, locks, etc.)
+               * the Android build cache
-              entire thing from orbit — it's the only way to be sure.
+              Nukes the entire thing from orbit — it's the only way to be sure.
 -v --verbose  Print detailed information about all commands.
 ```